NCEA Level 3 Language Hub

 Assessment Information

-• 3.1 Language - Demonstrate understanding of a variety of extended spoken (language’s) texts
+The following Achievement Standards can be gained in your selected Language:• 3.1 Language - Demonstrate understanding of a variety of extended spoken (language’s) texts

 • 3.2 Language - Give a clear spoken presentation in (language) that communicates a critical response to stimulus material